patois50/akka-cluster-example/README.md

 # TODO
-* Add actual clustering code to worker and code to send job to cluster from server
+* Get the server to connect to the cluster and ask the cluster to do some work
-* set up docker swarm to launch these docker containers
+* Get all of this working in Kubernetes

 ## Notes
 * If you are packaging the app inside docker rpm etc then you do not have to use the assembly plugin, the JavaAppPackager plugin will do the job, it creates a launch script in bin/ your jar and dep jars in lib/